+January, 1982.
+Five months after I turned 18, my folks moved away from our San Francisco-bay-area town to a one-stoplight-Podunk, east of Sacramento.
+I decided not to accompany them.
+Instead, I’d find a full time job, a share-rental, a way to stay where my friends were … because my friends, the streets, the creek, the orchards were home and I couldn’t take them with me.
 But Photomat wages didn’t go far in “The Bay.”
 Nor did my let’s-live-together-enthusiasm go far with my boyfriend who, turned out, preferred the long-distance thing.
-A girlfriend without the maintenance and unobtrusive (which is to say, not around) at his house parties.
+A girlfriend without the maintenance and unobtrusive (which is to say, not around) during his cocaine-fueled house parties.
 So, to the Podunk, I eventually drove my ’68 V.W.
 Beetle and the red suitcase I’d intended to live out of.

-The new environ was flat, dry, and cow-pied, featuring sidewalks that curled up by 6 pm — the antithesis of cradling, thickly-treed, connected valleys I’d grown up in.
+The new environ was flat, dry, and cow-pied, featuring sidewalks that curled up by 6 pm — the antithesis of cradling, thickly-treed, interconnected valleys I’d grown up in.
 The people under my roof were familiar enough, but family genes had mutated in me, and I’d always felt more foreign than native.
 Transplanted, my differences stood out all the more.
 As did the fact that the new burg wasn’t home.
 Not remotely.

 Groundless, friendless and jobless, I scoured the local paper’s employment section to no avail.
 No avail except for a ski resort near Tahoe that was looking for kitchen help and offered “affordable housing.”
 And since I didn’t know where home was anymore, I figured “housing” might be indicative.
 So what if I’d never skied.
 I’d be off the flatland, nestled in valleys again.
 Higher ones, flanked by peaks and rivers and pines and everything John Denver sang about when I was ten, watching the sun glint on the creek behind my house.

 The Greyhound bus dropped me off at a snowy embankment along Highway 89.
-Squaw Valley was another mile in … so, red suitcase in hand, I began walking, my newish hiking boots crunching their way through the day-old snow.
+Squaw Valley was another mile in … so, red suitcase in hand, I began walking, my newish red-laced hiking boots crunching their way through the day-old snow.
 Arriving in the somewhat run-down hotel’s lobby, I announced that I was “here for the job.”